 A. The Employer will establish a performance evaluation plan (Plan) for each employee.
-The Plan will consist of critical elements, which are aspects of the employee's work where acceptable performance is essential to his/her position.
-In accordance with Section 2.B., each element will have a performance standard that, at a minimum, states the expectations or requirements established by the Employer that must be met by the employee in order for his/her performance to be rated as acceptable in that element.
-An employee's performance will be rated in each element of his/her Plan.
+The Plan will consist of critical elements, which are aspects of the employee's work where acceptable performance is essential to their position.
+In accordance with Section 2.B., each element will have a performance standard that, at a minimum, states the expectations or requirements established by the Employer that must be met by the employee in order for their performance to be rated as acceptable in that element.
+An employee's performance will be rated in each element of their Plan.
 If an employee's performance is unacceptable in any one critical element, the overall rating will be unacceptable.

 B. Elements and standards must be reasonably related to the duties set forth in the employee's position description.
 Pursuant to 5 U.S.C.
 4302(b)(1), the Employer will establish performance standards which will, to the maximum extent feasible, permit the accurate evaluation of job performance on the basis of objective criteria related to the job in question for each employee or position under the performance appraisal system.
-Written performance appraisals will be based on a comparison of the employee's performance on his/her work throughout the entire rating period for the employee to the elements and standards of his/her position.
-An employee should discuss in a timely manner with his/her supervisor the factors the employee believes have affected his/her performance, such as the use of approved official time for representational functions, the authorized performance of collateral duties, lack of customary training, or unavailability of required resources.
+Written performance appraisals will be based on a comparison of the employee's performance on their work throughout the entire rating period for the employee to the elements and standards of their position.
+An employee should discuss in a timely manner with their supervisor the factors the employee believes have affected their performance, such as the use of approved official time for representational functions, the authorized performance of collateral duties, lack of customary training, or unavailability of required resources.
 The Employer will take into account any mitigating impact of such factors when evaluating the employee's performance.

 C. Prior to making changes to any performance plans, the Union will be provided at least fourteen (14) calendar days to comment on the proposed plans before they are finalized by the Employer.
 The NTEU also retains the right to negotiate over changes to employee performance plans, as permitted by law.
-An employee will not be held accountable or responsible for any changes to the elements and standards under his/her performance plans until they are received by the employee.
+An employee will not be held accountable or responsible for any changes to the elements and standards under their performance plans until they are received by the employee.

 The appraisal period will be from January 1 to December 31, unless adjusted due to individual circumstances.

 A Plan normally will be delivered to an employee within thirty (30) days of the beginning of each appraisal period.
-If an employee permanently changes positions during the appraisal period, he/she normally will receive a new Plan for the new position within thirty (30) days of the assignment to the new position.
+If an employee permanently changes positions during the appraisal period, they normally will receive a new Plan for the new position within thirty (30) days of the assignment to the new position.
 The Employer and the employee will sign and date the Plan.
 The employee's signature only acknowledges receipt and discussion of the Plan.

-The Employer will advise the employee in writing of any computerized tracking systems used to monitor his/her performance (reports identifying the number of tasks performed or the amount of time it took to perform those tasks).
+The Employer will advise the employee in writing of any computerized tracking systems used to monitor their performance (reports identifying the number of tasks performed or the amount of time it took to perform those tasks).
 Unless an employee has access to these reports, at least semiannually the Employer will provide the employee copies of his/her reports.